-For a detailed discussion on de-risking see: P. Andersson and F. Lindberg (lead eds.).
+8 For a detailed discussion on de-risking see: P. Andersson and F. Lindberg (lead eds.).
 National Perspectives on Europe's De-risking from China.
 European Think-tank Network on China.
 28 June 2024. https://kinacentrum.se/en/publications/national-perspectives-on-europes-de-risking-from-china/

 Europe's evolving economic security concerns.
-The BRI has increasingly been viewed through a security lens, particularly due to its focus on strategic infrastructure and the widespread perception that it serves as a vehicle for expanding Chinese geopolitical influence.
+The BRI is increasingly observed through a security lens, particularly due to its focus on strategic infrastructure and the view that it serves as a vehicle for expanding Chinese geopolitical influence.